 Spend the afternoon strolling around Jersey’s capital, St Helier, where you will find an eclectic mix of architecture, shops and bars.
-Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Ice Age Island, demonstrating how our landscape has been shaped over hundreds of thousands of years by extreme cold and the power of the waves.
+Make time to visit the Jersey Museum and Art Gallery and the series of captivating and varied exhibitions including Bergerac's Island - Jersey in the 1980s.

 When you step back outside, cross the road to Liberation Square for a genuine Jersey ice cream and stroll around the marina.

 With two amazing Michelin starred restaurants to choose from, you’re never far from a gastronomic treat.
-In the centre of St Helier is the delectable Ormer Restaurant, named after one of the Channel Islands’ unique seafood delights.
+In the centre of St Helier is the delectable Samphire Restaurant.
 Enjoy cocktails in the roof garden before settling down in the sophisticated but understated interior to indulge in a stunning menu of impeccably prepared local ingredients.